Where we started. The History of Rowlett, Texas

 What does Rowlett look like today?

-Rowlett is home to approximately 62,000 residents and is nestled on the shores of Lake Ray Hubbard in far east Dallas County and a portion of west Rockwall County.
+Rowlett is home to over 70,000 residents and is nestled on the shores of Lake Ray Hubbard in far east Dallas County and a portion of west Rockwall County.
 Just 20 minutes east of downtown Dallas, Rowlett rests on two peninsulas reaching out into Lake Ray Hubbard with more than 30 miles of lovely shoreline.
-Here, you can kick back, relax and watch the sun set on the shimmering waters of the lake, kayak from Scenic Point Park, picnic with the family, or participate in any number of water sports, which makes us one of only a handful of communities in the region that can offer that type of lakeside living.
+Here, you can kick back, relax and watch the sun set on the shimmering waters of the lake, kayak from Scenic Point Park, picnic with the family, or participate in any number of water sports, which makes us one of only a handful of communities in the region that can offer this type of lakeside living.

 Rowlett residents choose to live here because they can enjoy all of the amenities a close-knit community can offer.
 In Rowlett, you’ll find award-winning schools, unique shopping opportunities, affordable homes, top quality health care, an outstanding regional hospital, beautiful lakeside parks, a variety of community entertainment and special events and much, much more.